groda/the_ultimate_gitignore_guide/README.md

 Here are some recommended practices for handling sensitive data in a Git repository:
 - **Avoid Hardcoding Secrets:** refrain from hardcoding sensitive information directly into the source code.
 Use configuration files or environment variables instead.
 Save a template to your Git repository and the actual secrets locally or in a vault service.
-- **Security Audits:** use tools like [`git-secrets`](https://github.com/awslabs/git-secrets) or [gitleaks](https://github.com/gitleaks/gitleaks) to scan your code for passwords and other sensitive information before committing it to a git repository.
+- **Security Audits:** use tools like [`git-secrets`](https://github.com/awslabs/git-secrets) or [gitleaks](https://github.com/gitleaks/gitleaks) to scan your code for passwords and other sensitive information before committing it to a Git repository.
 - **Encrypt Sensitive Files:** use [`git-crypt`](https://github.com/AGWA/git-crypt) to protect sensitive files by encrypting them when committed.